wlritchi/hero-of-the-villager/README.md

-# VillagerSaver
+# Hero of the Villager

- Minecraft plugin for Spigot
+A Minecraft plugin for Spigot servers to prevent zombies killing villagers.

-Resource on Spigot Website: https://www.spigotmc.org/resources/villager-saver-1-17-1.84738/

-Prevents the death of villagers from zombies.
-They will be always converted to zombie villagers so, worst case scenario the player can just heal them.
-It preserves trades, homes, job location and updates reputation.
+When a zombie would kill a villager, the villager is instead converted to a zombie villager, with its trades, homes, job location, and reputation preserved.
+On Hard difficulty, this is equivalent to the default behaviour.
+However, on other difficulties, the vanilla game only zombifies villagers some of the time;
+this plugin ensures villagers are always zombified, so you can simply heal them.

 ## Changelog

+### 2.0.0

+Forked from [VillagerSaver](https://github.com/MarioFinale/VillagerSaver), revamped build
+- Revamped build

 ### 1.3.2
 - Plugin now checks on death events for improved performance (fewer function calls)
 - Plugin now uses the *zombify* function (Should fix [#18](https://github.com/MarioFinale/VillagerSaver/issues/18))
 - Improved readability

 ### 1.3.1